testwithproduction/mcp-server-data-exploration/README.md

    - Begin your conversation by providing the required inputs:
      - `csv_path`: Local path to the CSV file
      - `topic`: The topic of exploration (e.g., "Weather patterns in New York" or "Housing prices in California")

+### TODO: support other AI tools like Cherry Studio.

 ## Examples